Ferre Alpaerts, 1993.

 For the calculations, an Excell spreadsheet, mathematical tables and the tables of Wijvekate were used.

 Alpaerts shows that the connection made by genetic semantics between phonetic forms and colours is retrieved in Heller’s research.
-Words that receive a particular colour code because of their vowel combination, often get the same colours assigned by the interviewees of Heller’s enquiry.
+Words that receive a particular colour code because of their vowel combination, often get the same colours assigned by the respondents of Heller’s enquiry.

 On average, 17.74% of Heller’s respondents choose a solution that is also found in the Semantic Dictionary.
 I.e. for H-, T- and B-colours, this is 5.24% more than the normal average.
 Statistically, with 142 samples, this percentage constrains satisfaction.
 Consequently, the connection can not be interpreted as the result of accidental fluctuations.
 The probability value is less than 0.03% according to the calculations.